Spring/JPA

 Pour déclarer l'entity manager factory, il faut d'abord considérer l'environnement d'exécution de notre code, à savoir :

-• Application standalone (cas d'une application Swing sans remoting, batch, test JUnit...)
+• Application standalone (cas d’une application Spring Boot, batch, test JUnit,…)

 Cas d'une application standalone